 Everyone is a risk manager, some better than others.
 We manage risks every day.
 Highlight real-life examples to help people see the practical side of risk management.

-- Drive to work (Atlanta drivers are great risk managers)
+- Drive to work

 - Make an investment

 - Get a dental checkup